cernops/higgs-demo/README.md

 against any existing Kubernetes clusters.
 It relies on the Higgs dataset being accessing either in a S3 or GCS bucket.

+## Dataset

+The CMS Higgs dataset is available as open data, and has 70TB over 26920 files.

+At CERN it's available under s3.cern.ch://higgs-demo.

 ## Pre-requisites

 It is expected you already have a kubernetes cluster configured in your